spyrosoft/shell-scripts/README.md

 Shell Scripts
 =============

-This is a collection of shell scripts which are too large, or some other reason for not including them in the shell configuration file.
-I use ZSH - some of these scripts are written using its syntax.
+This is a collection of shell scripts which are too complex or specific to add directly into the shell configuration file.

+Note that most of these use ZSH.
+If you use Bash and don't have ZSH, most of them will work out of the box just by switching the shebang to bash.